University Academic Policy

 STEP 3: The student provides their notification letter to the appropriate Dean.
 A student can contact an Appeal Advisor or the Office of Academic Affairs for clarification on the appropriate Dean for the issue.
-If the Dean was the supervisor in STEP 2, the student can initiate STEP 4.
+If the Dean was the administrator in STEP 2, the student can initiate STEP 4.
 Within ten (10) working days of receipt of the letter, the Dean will evaluate the concern, render a decision or response, and notify the student.
 As part of his/her evaluation, the Dean may schedule a conversation with the student and may consult University faculty, staff, or administrators for clarification and/or guidance.
 If the Academic Dean does not act on or resolve the concern to the reasonable satisfaction of the student, within ten (10) days of being notified of the decision, the student can initiate STEP 4 of the grievance process.

 STEP 4: The student can submit a written appeal to the Office of Academic Affairs.
 In the appeal, the student provides their prior notification letter and also addresses one or both of the following issues for appeal: